Efficient Large Language Models: A Survey: Data-Centric Methods

 \item \textbf{\textit{Demonstration Ordering.}} After selecting representative samples from the training set, the next step is ordering these samples in the prompt.
 The order of the demonstrations also has a significant impact on the performance of the model.
 Therefore, selecting the right order of demonstrations can help the model quickly reach a good generation quality with fewer samples, thus improving the inference efficiency.
 To date, only a few studies have delved into this area.
 For example, \citet{kate_2022} suggest arranging demonstrations based on their distance from the input, placing the closest demonstration furthest to the right. \citet{order_sensitivity_2022} propose to develop both global and local entropy metrics and use the entropy metrics to set up the demonstration order. \end{itemize}

-\textbf{Template Formatting.} Template Formatting aims to design a suitable template to form the prompt.
-A good template typically compiles all the information needed by LLMs into a brief statement, making the prompt and the entire input context as succinct as possible, thus guaranteeing a higher inference efficiency.
-Template formatting design can be divided into two parts: instruction generation and multi-step reasoning.
+\textbf{Template Formatting.} Template formatting aims to design a suitable template to form the prompt.
+A good template typically compiles all the information needed by LLMs into a brief statement, making the prompt and the entire input context as succinct as possible, thus leading to a higher inference efficiency.
+Template formatting can be divided into two parts: instruction generation and multi-step reasoning.

 \begin{itemize} \item \textbf{\textit{Instruction Generation.}} The instruction of the template refers to a short description of the task.
 By adding instructions to the prompt, LLMs can quickly understand the context and the task they are currently performing, and thus may require fewer demonstrations to create a desirable prompt.
 The performance of a given task is highly affected by the quality of the instructions.
 The instructions vary not only between different datasets for the same task but also between different models.
 Unlike demonstrations that are usually included in traditional datasets, the generation of instructions is heavily dependent on human efforts.
 To enhance the efficiency of instruction generation, automatic instruction generation techniques have been proposed.
-For example, Instruction Induction~\cite{instruction_generated_by_LLM_2022} and Automatic Prompt Engineer~\cite{zhou2023large} have demonstrated that LLMs can generate task instructions. \citet{wang2022self} propose Self-Instruct, an approach that allows LLMs to align with self-generated instructions, highlighting their inherent adaptability. \citet{llm_optimizer_2023} also discover that LLMs can be treated as an optimizer to iteratively generate better instructions for the target LLM and have applied this technique to various LLMs. \citet{chen2023tegit} develop TeGit for training language models as task designers, which can automatically generate inputs and outputs together with high-quality instructions to better filter the noise based on a given human-written text for fine-tuning LLMs.
+For example, Instruction Induction~\citep{instruction_generated_by_LLM_2022} and Automatic Prompt Engineer~\citep{zhou2023large} demonstrate that LLMs can generate task instructions. \citet{wang2022self} propose Self-Instruct, an approach that allows LLMs to align with self-generated instructions, highlighting their inherent adaptability.
+Experimental results show that it achieves an 33\% improvement over the original model when applied on vanilla GPT3. \citet{llm_optimizer_2023} also discover that LLMs can be treated as an optimizer to iteratively generate better instructions for the target LLM and have applied this technique to various LLMs.
+Experiments demonstrate that the best prompts optimized by this method outperform human-designed prompts by up to 8\% on GSM8K, and by up to 50\% on Big-Bench Hard tasks. \citet{chen2023tegit} develop TeGit for training language models as task designers, which can automatically generate inputs and outputs together with high-quality instructions to better filter the noise based on a given human-written text for fine-tuning LLMs.
 Despite the promise of automatic instruction generation methods, their complexity is still a major bottleneck for their real-world adoption.